Qaryut: Jordanian military period

 The Jordanian census of 1961 found 1,163 inhabitants.

 1967, aftermath

 Since the Six-Day War in 1967, Qaryut has been under Israeli occupation.

 After the 1995 accords, 23% of village land is classified as Area B, the remaining 77% is Area C.

 As of 2014, Israel has confiscated 2,221 dunams of Qaryat village land for 3 Israeli settlements: Eli, Shilo and Mizpe Rahel.

 Israeli settlers from Eli have been blamed for uprooting more than 100 olive trees belonging to Qaryut village.

+Demography

+The current residents of Qaryut trace their ancestry back to the Hejaz region of Saudi Arabia.